Arghun-dev/furry-friends/README.md

 **I have also configured `husky` in the application so make it more safe for `pre-commit`**

+**I could make the application `much` more better.
+I know it's not the best, it needs a lot of refactoring in my opinion, but due to lack of time, I couldn't make it more clean and structured.**

+1. For example I could create a `FormGenerator` component, and instead of rendering `AddOrEditCatForm` with specifying every `input`, `select`, ... elements.
+Just need to pass a schema and based on that schema the `FormGenerator` would generate the form for me.

+2. I could write more tests `(unit tests)` for my utils function and more `e2e` tests scenarios to cover all the functionalities in the UI like (searching, sorting, ...).

+3. Add Image Upload to the Form.
+I didn't have time unfortunately.

+4. Refactoring the application to make it more maintainable and scalable and readable.

 **I hope you enhoy the application**

+**Below you can find documentaion for each specific component and function if you're interested**

 # AddOrEditCatForm Component Documentation